 I am passionate about healing trauma, especially childhood trauma.
 Trauma triggers can feel confusing and overwhelming.
 It is often easier to make sense of them through color, texture, metaphor, etc. instead of language.

 I am also passionate about supporting helping professionals.
 This includes therapists, social workers, doctors, nurses, teachers, etc. So often, you take care of everyone else and neglect yourself!
 We can explore what makes it hard to take care of yourself.
 Then, we can create nurturing and creative self-care rituals to release stress instead of holding it in your body.

-I believe strongly in cultural competency, and working from a social justice lens.
+I believe strongly in cultural humility, and working from a social justice lens.
 Living in a white supremacist capitalist cisheteropatriarchy is traumatic.
 Minority stress has real, tangible impacts on physical as well as emotional and psychological health.